Confinement of fermions in tachyon matter: Results and Analysis

 \section{Results and Analysis}

-Plotting the results of equations (\ref{44}), (\ref{45}), (\ref{46})and (\ref{scalar p}) in Fig.~\ref{fig:4}, Fig.~\ref{fig:5}, Fig.~\ref{fig:6} and Fig.~\ref{fig:7} we assume that $f_\alpha=\beta=\lambda=1$, we get $g/4\pi =1$ and $N_{c}\gg1$.
+Plotting the results of equations (\ref{44}), (\ref{45}), (\ref{50b}), (\ref{scalar p}), (\ref{cornell}), (\ref{cornella}), (\ref{scalarc}) and (\ref{colorc}) in Fig.~\ref{fig:4}, Fig.~\ref{fig:5}, Fig.~\ref{fig:6}, Fig.~\ref{fig:7}, Fig.~\ref{fig:8}, Fig.~\ref{fig:9}, Fig.~\ref{fig:10} and Fig.~\ref{fig:11}, we assume that $f_\alpha=\beta=1$, $g/4\pi=\lambda=\pm1$ and $N_{c}\gg1$.
 Fig.~\ref{fig:4} shows graphically the relationship between the inter-quark potential $V_{c}(r,m_{q\bar{q}})$ with ($r,m_{q\bar{q}}$) for a heavy anti-quark source.
 The graph shows a steady increase in the gradient from $m_{q\bar{q}1}$ to $m_{q\bar{q}3}$ representing an increase in the strength of confinement from $m_{q\bar{q}1}$ to $m_{q\bar{q}3}$.
-Fig.~\ref{fig:5} represents the graph of $\sigma(m_{q\bar{q}})$ against $m_{q\bar{q}}$, it shows a linear increase in $\sigma(m_{q\bar{q}})$ against $m_{q\bar{q}}$ with its foot intersecting the $\sigma(m_{q\bar{q}})$ axis at $1$ indicating the strength of interaction even at $m_{q\bar{q}}=0$.
-The linearity in $\sigma(m_{q\bar{q}})$ depict the confinement that exist between the (anti-) quark pairs.
+Fig.~\ref{fig:5} represents the graph of $\sigma_c(m_{q\bar{q}})$ against $m_{q\bar{q}}$, it shows a linear increase in $\sigma_c(m_{q\bar{q}})$ against $m_{q\bar{q}}$ with its foot intersecting the $\sigma_c(m_{q\bar{q}})$ axis at $1$ indicating the strength of interaction even at $m_{q\bar{q}}=0$.
+The linearity in $\sigma_c(m_{q\bar{q}})$ depict the confinement that exist between the (anti-) quark pairs.
 Fig.~\ref{fig:6} shows the graph of the QCD-like vacuum which is equivalent to the tachyon potential.
 Tachyon condensation is related to monopole condensation which translates into confinement.
 The deeper the depth of the curve the more condensed the tachyons and the stronger the strength of the confinement and the vice versa.
 Again, Fig.~\ref{fig:7} shows the relationship between the scalar potential $S(r,m_{q\bar{q}})$ with ($r,m_{q\bar{q}}$).
-We notice that the greater the quark mass the deeper the depth of the curve and the smaller the minima of the curves representing faster monopole condensation.
-As a result, the vector potential is stronger and more stable than the scalar potential for all masses.
-Considering all the factors discussed above, we can deduce that the vector potential is dominant over the scalar potential for a quark system.
+We notice that the greater the quark mass the deeper the depth of the curve and the smaller the minima of the curves representing faster gluon condensation. {The above discussions so far are related to the IR regime.
+But, same is true for Fig.~\ref{fig:8}, Fig.~\ref{fig:9}, Fig.~\ref{fig:10} and Fig.~\ref{fig:11} which incorporate some UV characteristics, the only difference is that heavy quarks ($m_{q\bar{q}}\geq 4\text{GeV}$) are required to achieve confinement in this regime due to the UV characteristics.} Considering all the factors discussed above, we can deduce that the vector potentials are dominant over the scalar potentials for {light quarks in the IR regime and heavy quarks UV regime respectively.}

 By way of analysis, we will compare the vector and the scalar confinement as captured in literature.
 The vector potential takes into account the angular momentum of the quarks whilst the scalar potentials do not.
 The scalar potential actually thrives on the basis that the angular momentum is partially eliminated.
 In the vector confinement, the energy of the quarks are carried by the gluons (string tension) whereas in the scalar confinement, the energy is centered on the quark coordinates.
 The scalar potential is most useful in a non rotating quark frames whilst the vector potential is a viable option for a rotating quark frames.
 Obviously, the `Thomas precession' that gives rise to vector confinement differs significantly from the one that gives rise to the scalar confinement \cite{massive dirac cf, schwinger, Thomas interaction, d vector-scalar}.